Twitter marketing can be a powerful weapon in any digital marketer’s arsenal because of its broad reach and potential to drive leads and conversions.

 Say you search for the keyword ‘McDonalds’, you’ll get hundreds of results related to the search.
 But the results you’ll get are generic.

-With Twitter’s Advanced Search feature, you can find any specific tweet having a particular keyword or a phrase in any location.
+With Twitter’s Advanced Search feature, you can find any specific tweet having a particular keyword or phrase in any location.

 Sounds interesting, right?